How to say “goddess” in Japanese

 Definition and meaning of “megami”

-Let me start with the definition and meaning of “megami”.
+Let me start with the definition and meaning of megami.

-Its definition and meaning are simple and clear, I think.
-To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.
+The definition and meaning are simple and clear.
+To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-From these two kanji characters, we can understand that “megami” literally means ‘woman god’.
-So, what the kanji characters express is completely in line with the meaning.
+From these two kanji characters, we can understand that megami literally means a ‘woman god’ in Japanese.
+This literal interpretation is completely in line with the actual meaning.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
-Actually, here, we could get the better understanding of “megami” through the detailed kanji check above.
-Then, let me explain how to use it through the examples below.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
+Actually, here, we could get the better understanding of megami through the detailed kanji check above.

 Below are the new words used in the example.